speedwave319/speedwave319.github.io/_posts/2026-06-08-math-problem-10.md

 Suggested Solution
 ![](https://raw.githubusercontent.com/speedwave319/files/refs/heads/main/images/260608sol.png)

-and yes from an examination perspective this question is extremely unworthy of time, given that it's a pain in the ass + one mistake then you're done h
+and yes from an examination perspective this question is extremely unworthy of time, given that it's a pain in the ass + one mistake then you're done for

+> I've slightly modified the marking to be more lenient.
+{: .prompt-tip }